Program Timeline

 Have questions?

-Recordings and transcripts for our 2022 and 2023 info sessions are posted on The Peale’s YouTube channel.
+Recordings and transcripts for previous info sessions are posted on The Peale’s YouTube channel.
 Join the Grit Fund Program Officer, Krista D. Green, at an informal information session.
 During the session we will talk about the Project Grant for Baltimore and Baltimore County-based creatives, and how to apply.
-2024 Session dates listed below.
+2025 Session dates to be announced.

-Watch the latest recording and hear from past Grit Fund recipients.
+Watch the previous recording and hear from past Grit Fund recipients.

 Guidelines